Originally published in February 2021, this blog post was updated in February 2022.

 Gross profit margin offers essential context for ROAS stats.
-For example, a high ROAS tied to a steep discount or sale might actually be less profitable for an e-commerce business than a lower ROAS linked to a full-price product.
+For example, a high ROAS tied to a steep discount or sale actually be less profitable for an e-commerce business than a lower ROAS linked to a full-price product.

-Remember, profit and break-even ROAS are inversely related:
+After all, profit and break-even ROAS are inversely related:

 Many advertisers try to lead with free samples, limited-time offers, and first-time discounts.
 They assume that the customer will try the product, love it, and stay on, but that just doesn’t always happen.

 Discounts often attract price-sensitive customers who aren’t as loyal — and it can end up hurting your overall LTV as well as the profitability of a given paid social campaign.

 For example, if a DTC retailer sells $100 organic pajama bottoms, they’re seeking a very specific type of customer: someone willing to invest in loungewear.

 If their paid social ads offer new customers half off their first purchase, they’ll likely see a surge of conversions — but not necessarily from customers in their target demographic, who can afford a steady stream of $100 PJs.